Discreet Confidential Consultation (213) 374-3952

 • what evidence the prosecution is trying to get in, and

-Let's say that the alleged victim testified in a previous trial, and their testimony was found by the judge to be perjured testimony.
-Then that would undoubtedly be evidence to show the alleged victim can lie under penalty of perjury.
+Let's say the alleged victim testified in a previous trial, and the judge found their testimony to be perjured.
+Then, that would undoubtedly be evidence to show that the alleged victim can lie under penalty of perjury.

-However, the defendant's only chance of getting this evidence admitted into the current trial would be a skilled defense attorney researching the last case and being ready to confront the alleged victim with this information on the stand.
+However, the defendant's only chance of getting this evidence admitted into the current trial would be a skilled defense attorney who researched the last case and was ready to confront the alleged victim with this information on the stand.
+This underscores the crucial role of a competent defense attorney in your case.

 When the prosecution objects, the defense has to be ready to convince the judge to allow the false allegation as evidence for this particular sex crime case.